Skip to content

 • Obsidian

-My daily operating system.
-It's just raw Markdown files organized into Projects, Areas, and Resources.
-I live in the 'Daily Note' - jotting down todos, review requests, and quick thoughts before they vanish.
-It's simple, local, and gives me a structured place to dump my brain without friction.
+Plain markdown is my favourite format, I'll take one hash over a large heading any day.
+Files organized into Projects, Areas, and Resources.
+At work I keep one weekly file with headings for each day, jotting down todos, colleague requests, and quick thoughts before they vanish.
+It's simple, local, and gives me a structured place to dump my brain.

 • reMarkable